SidP919/Web-Development/Angular/to_do_list/README.md

 #

+Now, we will make changes in to-do-list.component.html and to-do-list.component.ts,

+    1> Make changes in to-do-list.component.html, use ngIf to render UI Elements based on conditions.

+    2> Make changes in to-do-list.component.ts, use localStorage to persist data during a session.

+You can get the detailed changes by checking this commit: https://github.com/SidP919/Web-Development/commit/7d92f6cfea3eedc0d241607f147f348509251309

+After this 9th commit, app looks almost same as before but now we don't have any dummy TODOs, our todosArr list is empty at start, now when we add new TODOs, even if we refresh the page, those TODOs don't vanish as now we are able to save the TODO List in localStorage.

+#

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.